 For one game in the 1931-32 season, Georgetown played a home game at the gymnasium of Central High School, the oldest high school in the District.

-Following the 1950 Supreme Court decision that desegregated the Washington public school system, the all-white Central was closed and replaced by the desegregated Cardozo High School, which moved from 8th and Rhode Island streets, N.W. following the decision.
+Following the 1950 Supreme Court decision that desegregated the Washington public school system, the all-white Central was closed and replaced by Cardozo High School, which moved from 8th and Rhode Island streets, N.W. following the decision.

 9. Ritchie Coliseum (1937-38)